-Fees Earned or All Other

-Paid in Cash Stock Awards Option Awards(1) Compensation Total
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$)

-Name (\$) (\$) (\$) (\$) (\$)

-Sol J. Barer, Ph.D. - 215,044(2) - 215,044
+Sol J. Barer, Ph.D. - 215,044 (2) 215,044

-James Barry, Ph.D. - - 129,695 - 129,695
+James Barry, Ph.D. - 129,695 129,695

-Paul Stuka - - 23,323 - 23,323
+Paul Stuka - - 23,323 23,323

-Eyal Weinstein - - 23,323 - 23,323
+Eyal Weinstein - 23,323 23,323

 - (1) The amounts in this column reflect the dollar amounts recognized for financial statement reporting purposes with respect to the six months ended June 30, 2012, in accordance with FASB ASC Topic 718.
 Fair value is based on the Black-Scholes option pricing model using the fair value of the underlying shares at the measurement date.
-For additional discussion of the valuation assumptions used in determining stock-based compensation and the grant date fair value for stock options, see "Management's Discussion and Analysis of Financial Condition and Results of Operation Critical Accounting Policies-Share-Based Compensation" and Note 2- "Significant Accounting Policies" and Note 10-"Equity (Capital Deficiency)" of the Notes to the Consolidated Financial Statements for the Six Months Ended June 30, 2012 included herein. - (2) This includes the fair market value of Mr. Barer's option described in the table below as well as \$191,721 recognized as a result of a change in a performance condition to the vesting of options to purchase 1,450,000 shares of our common stock.
-An option to purchase 750,000 shares was originally scheduled to vest upon the date we become listed on a registered national securities exchange (such as the New York Stock Exchange, NASDAQ Stock Market, or the NYSE Amex), provided that such listing occurs on or before June 30, 2013, and provided further that Dr. Barer is still providing services to us in some capacity as of such vesting date.
-An option to purchase 750,000 shares was originally scheduled to vest upon the date that we receive research coverage from at least two investment banks that ranked in the top 20 investment banks in terms of underwritings as of their most recently completed fiscal year, and/or leading analysts, as ranked by either the Wall Street Journal, the Financial Times, Zacks Investment Research or Institutional Investor, provided that we receive such coverage on or before June 30, 2013, and, provided further that Dr. Barer is still providing services to us in some capacity as of such vesting date.
+For additional discussion of the valuation assumptions used in determining stock-based compensation and the grant date fair value for stock options, see "Management's Discussion and Analysis of Financial Condition and Results of Operation - Critical Accounting Policies - Share-Based Compensation" and Note 2 - "Significant Accounting Policies" and Note 10 - "Equity (Capital Deficiency)" of the Notes to the Consolidated Financial Statements for the Six Months Ended June 30, 2012 included herein. - (2) This includes the fair market value of Mr. Barer's option described in the table below as well as \$191,721 recognized as a result of a change in a performance condition to the vesting of options to purchase 362,500 shares of our common stock (as adjusted for the anticipated one-for-four reverse stock split of our common stock).
+An option to purchase 187,500 shares (as adjusted for the anticipated one-for-four reverse stock split of our common stock) was originally scheduled to vest upon the date we become listed on a registered national securities exchange (such as the New York Stock Exchange, NASDAQ Stock Market, or the NYSE Amex), provided that such listing occurs on or before June 30, 2013, and provided further that Dr. Barer is still providing services to us in some capacity as of such vesting date.
+An option to purchase 187,500 shares (as adjusted for the anticipated one-for-four reverse stock split of our common stock) was originally scheduled to vest upon the date that we receive research coverage from at least two investment banks that ranked in the top 20 investment banks in terms of underwritings as of their most recently completed fiscal year, and/or leading analysts, as ranked by either the Wall Street Journal, the Financial Times, Zacks Investment Research or Institutional Investor, provided that we receive such coverage on or before June 30, 2013, and, provided further that Dr. Barer is still providing services to us in some capacity as of such vesting date.
 On June 18, 2012, the compensation committee extended these December 31, 2012 deadlines to June 30, 2013.

 We do not currently provide cash compensation to our directors for acting as such, although we may do so in the future.
 We reimburse our directors for reasonable expenses incurred in connection with their service as directors.
-In addition, during the six months ended June 30, 2012, we made the following option grants to the following directors.
+In addition, during the six months ended June 30, 2012, we made the following option grants to the following directors, each as adjusted for the anticipated one-for-four reverse stock split of our common stock.
 Each grant was made under the InspireMD, Inc. 2011 UMBRELLA Option Plan, unless otherwise noted.